Tom-Dup/senslogs/README.md

 # About this fork

-I forked this app for...
+I forked this app for my own study project.

 # Application